ConorTighe/Raspberry-Pi-Gesture-App/README.md

 </p>

 #### Camera Module V2
 The v2 Camera Module has a Sony IMX219 8-megapixel sensor.
 It supports 1080p30, 720p60 and VGA90 video modes, as well as still capture.
 The camera works with all models of Raspberry Pi 1, 2, and 3.
-It can be accessed through the MMAL and V4L APIs, and there are numerous third-party libraries built for it, including the Picamera Python library.
+It can be accessed through the MMAL and V4L APIs, and there are numerous third-party libraries built for it, including the Picamera Python library which is used in this project.
 It attaches via a 15cm ribbon cable to the CSI port on the Raspberry Pi.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/22341150/38555697-01d20460-3cbf-11e8-9c04-625d9effda03.jpg">
 </p>